Warwick's Admissions Statement

-c) The applicant lives in a neighbourhood where the proportion of students going into higher education is low (POLAR 4, quintile 1) or an area which has a high level of deprivation (https://www.gov.uk/government/statistics/english-indices-of-deprivation-2015 [IMD], 0-20%).
+Area-based flag: the applicant lives in a neighbourhood where the proportion of students going into higher education is low (POLAR 4, quintile 1) or an area which has a high level of deprivation (Index of Multiple Deprivation, IMD], 0-20%).*

-Those students in administrative areas of the UK which do not collect this data will be flagged for the IMD data in the first instance and a decision made on a contextual offer based on individual circumstance.
+* Those students in administrative areas of the UK for which school performance data are not available will be flagged for the IMD data in the first instance and a decision made on a contextual offer based on individual circumstance.